sinamps/bot-detection/README.md

 The dataset we have used in this work is the "TweepFake" dataset published by Fagni et. al. ([link to their paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0251415), [link to the dataset files](https://www.kaggle.com/mtesconi/twitter-deep-fake-text)).

-The architecture of our model and full details are explained in our paper.
+The architecture of our model and the full details of our work are explained in our paper.

 If you use our work, please cite our paper: